tinacms/tina.io/content/docs/graphql/read-only-tokens.md

 The endpoint is `https://content.tinajs.io/content/<myClientId>/github/<myBranch>` and the token can be passed by including a `X-API-KEY` with the token as the value.

-Here is an example curl command that will query the content API for the list of collections.
+Here is an example curl request that will query the content API for the list of collections:

 #### Curl
 ```bash